akramul-webdevloper/akramul-dev-react/README.md

 - Passionate about building efficient and scalable frontend solutions.

-Skills: 🥶- *Frontend Development:* React, JavaScript, HTML, CSS.
+Skills:  *Frontend Development:* React, JavaScript, HTML, CSS.🥶

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on this page. 🥶
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React 🥶
 - 👯 I’m looking to collaborate on github
 - 🤔 I’m looking for help with *Collaborating on JavaScript and React-based projects   development with React Native *Optimizing performance for my web applications
 - 💬 Ask me about webdevlopment